Navaneeth-Git/Explanium/README.md

-# 🚀 Explanium v2.0 - Advanced Text Analysis Extension
+# 🚀 Explanium v2.0 - AI-Powered Text Explainer

-A powerful Chromium extension that provides comprehensive text analysis, detailed explanations, and intelligent insights for any selected text using advanced AI capabilities.
+A powerful Chromium extension that provides instant, accurate explanations for any selected text using Google's Gemini Nano AI with intelligent analysis and comprehensive understanding.

 ## ✨ Advanced Features v2.0